 ABOUT POEM ATLAS

 Poem Atlas is an exhibition platform and occasional publisher of books and object poems.
-It has been formed to connect individuals to new and exciting visual poets.
+It was formed in 2019 to connect individuals to new and established visual poets that toy with form in interesting ways.
 Our platform aims to showcase the best of object and experimental poetry in the UK and beyond, focussing on the work of poets who explore the performative aspect of tangible poems, and merge poetry and visual art to create unique visual-textual and interactive objects.

 We have borrowed our name from the